What You’ll Learn

 Remember, don’t wait until your propane tank is completely empty to refill it.
 If you do, you might end up with a few problems on your hands.

 Air can work its way into your heating system when you get low on propane.
-Because the system runs on propane fuel, the air can cause pricey damages.
+Because the system runs on propane fuel, the air can cause pricey damage.

 A professional propane company must restart your tank if it ever runs out of fuel.